-The nut tree in the well-known nursery rhyme bore nothing… except silver and gold that is, which, as everyone knows, taste awful.
+Almonds are so super good for you, they deserve an ode.
+One well-known nursery rhyme featured a nut tree that bore nothing… except silver and gold that is, which, as everyone knows, taste awful.

 But those who have been reading along with Vinny know that nut trees in real life bear many wondrous things, more precious than money.
 “What things?” you might ask.
 Well, each kind of nut tree bears unique gifts.
+So a new ode is in order to sing of their virtues.
 Verse 1 of Vinny’s poem talks about one of them:

 Vinny had a nut tree